l0wigh/LionVim/README.md

 It should not broke your nvim installation but be carefull, some plugins might be installed outside my config folder like dashboard.

-Never try this config with backing up your pervious nvim stuff.
+Never try this config without backing up your previous nvim config.